moble/GWFrames/README.md

 =============
 The code is primarily written by me (Mike Boyle).
-Dan Hemberger helped by porting older code from [Triton](https://github.com/moble/Triton) to perform noise-weighted overlap code.
+Dan Hemberger helped by porting older code from [Triton](https://github.com/moble/Triton) to perform noise-weighted overlap code, and with numerous bug reports and helpful suggestions.
 Serguei Ossokine also helped substantially by cross-checking the post-Newtonian formulas and results.

 Other contributions are entirely welcome.
 The preferred method is via github's excellent interface.
 If you have a bug report, just go to the